suprajasesh/AutoCode-Extension/README.md

 ## Requirements

-Ensure you have the following dependencies installed before using this extension: NodeJS, Python, VSCode
+Ensure you have the following dependencies installed before using this extension: NodeJS, Python, VSCode, Gemini API Key

 ## Installation